Medieval Art Lesson

 4. While listening to music from the medieval period, paint with egg yolk paint.
 Show children some examples of paintings from the Middle Ages.
 (If they don't notice, you can point out that most of them were religious paintings.)
 Pass out paper and paintbrushes.
 Let children paint a picture using the egg yolk paint.
 Children should share paint.
 You can also pour some out onto small plates if children want their own "palates."

-YOU WILL NEED: Medieval period music CD (or uploaded to an iPad or similar device), pictures of paintings from the Middle Ages, paper, and paintbrushes
+YOU WILL NEED: Medieval period music CD (or played on your phone), pictures of paintings from the Middle Ages, paper, and paintbrushes

 Cathedrals & Stained Glass

 5. Introduce cathedrals & stained glass windows.
+I used the book Cathedrals (First Discovery series). which gives a nice overview.
 As already mentioned, much of the art was religious.
 Not only did they paint religious scenes, but religious "art" was put up in cathedrals in the form of the stained glass windows.
 Show some pictures from books.

 6. Make stained glass cookies.
 Give each child a piece of aluminum foil.
 Have each child write their name on the foil with a sharpie marker so they can later identify their baked cookie.
 Spray the aluminum foil with non-stick cooking spray.
 Give each child a scoop of sugar cookie dough and have them roll it into a snake shape (about 1/4 inch thick).
 Have them form it into a shape (circle, star, diamond, etc.) and make sure to pinch the edges together.
 Let them sprinkle crushed candy inside the dough outlines, filling the spaces completely and heaping it slightly.
 Place them on a baking sheet and have a teacher or parent bake them at 375F for 8-10 minutes.
 (If you're not limited by time, let children make more than one cookie and use cookie cutters to make the outline shapes.
 They can even place their cookies near each other on the baking sheet to have them bake together to form a window.)